kubeshop/testkube-docs/docs/articles/ephemeral-environments.md

 ## 2. Ephemeral Namespaces

-Instead of provisioning ephemeral clusters it is not uncommon to use ephemeral namespaces within an existing cluster for the same purpose.
+Instead of provisioning ephemeral clusters, it is not uncommon to use ephemeral namespaces within an existing cluster for the same purpose.
 Combined with Testkubes `executionNamespace` functionality you can in this scenario avoid having to install the Testkube Agent in each ephemeral namespace;